Autoenrollment Connector: Windows Integration

 Distribute Root and Sub CA Certificates

-Import the root CA certificate into the policy, in order for it to be distributed to other clients.
+Import the root CA certificate into the policy, for it to be distributed to other clients.
 Edit default domain policy and import the root CA certificate.

 To import the sub CA certificate, perform the above under Intermediate Certification Authorities.

 The server-side configuration is ready.
-You should also update the policy at the client-side, in order to receive the newest policy containing the newly configured policy servers, templates, etc.
+You should also update the policy at the client-side, to receive the newest policy containing the newly configured policy servers, templates, etc.

 Update Policy